How To Design A Website: A Cincinnati Web Designer's Step-by-Step Process

 Studying effective website layouts is one of the best ways to hone your design abilities.
 I enjoy searching ThemeForest for the best WordPress themes and noting recurring themes, content configurations, and design tenets.
 Design is frequently influenced by pre-existing work and modified to suit your needs, so it doesn't have to be entirely unique.

-Some websites have cutting-edge, experimental designs, but corporations don't always find such appealing.
+Some websites have cutting-edge, experimental designs, but corporations don't always find them appealing.
 Similar to high fashion, what you see on the catwalk might not be appropriate for daily wear.
 When creating layouts for small to medium-sized enterprises, stay with simple, user-friendly, and polished designs.

 Step 2: Draw Your Layout on Paper